 As no single definition explicitly describes what a J4 is, it can be difficult for sellers and landlords to know how to list their apartments.
 You want the apartment to be seen by the most buyers possible, and you want to get the most out of the unit as you can, so you might want to list it as a two-bedroom.

 But then you likely don’t want to mislead buyers into thinking they’re looking at an actual two-bedroom unit, so you may end up listing it as a one-bedroom and missing out on potential buyers or value.
 Working with a broker is recommended, as you’ll benefit from their expertise.

-There is no correct answer to whether you should list your J4 as a one or two-bedroom apartment.
 Choosing how to represent your apartment is essential, and talk to your listing agent and real estate attorney.
 No single, authoritative definition of a Junior 4 apartment in NYC exists.
 However, those apartments are usually more valuable than standard one-bedroom apartments, and this is because they have more configuration options.

 No matter how you decide to market the apartment, be sure you’re upfront and honest about it being a Junior 4!

 Now that we’ve explained a Junior 4 apartment and how brokers list them for sale in New York City, let’s look at some of these apartments’ benefits.